T

 Clothing

-Useful for women to cover shoulders when visiting mosques or more conservative areas.
+Useful for women to cover shoulders or head when entering mosques or more conservative areas.

 Cultural Considerations